Enterprise Chatbot: Do You Really Need It? This Will Help You Decide

 How much time do you think an average enterprise worker spends on emails, calls, and meetings?

 The answer to this growing problem lies in chatbots.

 You may be wondering how chatbots can help your enterprise.
-While many people consider chatbots as mostly customer support tool, they can help to automate your internal processes.
+While many people consider a chatbot mostly a customer support tool, it can help to automate your internal processes.